ReneVolution/renevolution.github.io/_posts/2013-03-25-understanding-thegeneral-usage-of-ffmpeg-part-one.markdown

 {% endhighlight %}

-e.g. {% ihighlight text %}ffmpeg -i MyMovie.mp4 MyMovie.avi{% endihighlight %} will convert your MP4 video to AVI.
+e.g. {% highlight text %}ffmpeg -i MyMovie.mp4 MyMovie.avi{% endhighlight %} will convert your MP4 video to AVI.
 Of course this is not very useful as you haven't specified anything for your output like resolution, codec, bitrate etc., but i will use this command as a starting point for further explanations.

 ## Specifiying the Codecs